HaiziIzzudin/ytdlp-guided-cli/README.md

 - **Windows:** Many has changed.
 I recommend you to check the source code.
 I really proud of it (Changelogs is at the bottom).
 - **Android:** Its still barebones.
 You can only download video for now.
 More features catching up with windows ver soon.

+***Disclaimer: All rebrand.ly links is linked to the raw script inside this GitHub.
+No outside script were used.
+Don't believe me?
+Enter the rebrand.ly links into your browser then.
+It must have a domain name and TLD "raw.githubusercontent.com/..."***

+Bugs?
+Wrote it in [issues](https://github.com/HaiziIzzudin/ytdlp-guided-cli/issues).

 _

 _